Kiwis to welcome in first day of winter with 'feels like' temperatures below zero

 "Monday 1 June is also known as Gypsy Day, which means there will be a lot of stock movement across rural roads, so if you are travelling home we remind motorists to be aware of this and expect minor delays."

-MetService has the South Island's major cities actual temperature forecasts all below 10 degrees for Saturday, with showers throughout the day.
+MetService has the South Island's major cities' actual temperature forecasts all below 10 degrees for Saturday, with showers throughout the day.

 Dunedin and Queenstown have projected highs of 7 degrees tomorrow, and Christchurch faces a high of 9 degrees.